abcxyzi/RadDet/README.md

 # Wideband Radar Detection Dataset (RadDet)

-This repo contains radar datasets accompanying the paper "RadDet: A Wideband Dataset for Real-Time Radar Spectrum Detection", submitted to the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025).
+We introduce a challenging public dataset for radar detection (RadDet), comprising a large corpus of radar signals occupying a wideband spectrum across diverse radar density environments and signal-to-noise ratio settings.
+This repo contains the download links to our radar dataset and the associated conference paper "RadDet: A Wideband Dataset for Real-Time Radar Spectrum Detection".
+This work was accepted for publication at the 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025) in Hyderabad, India.

-We will release a preview of our paper soon.
-Stay tuned for updates.
+You can access our preprint 📄 here: https://arxiv.org/abs/2501.10407

+You can also watch our ICASSP 2025 presentation ▶️ here: https://youtu.be/H6LI_ZrdgeI

+> Huang, Z., Denman, S., Pemasiri, A., Martin, T., & Fookes, C. (2025).
+RadDet: A wideband dataset for real-time radar spectrum detection.
+ICASSP 2025-2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 1–5.
+IEEE.

 ## Overview